Ph.D., University of Minnesota: Educational Psychology

 Courses I Teach:

-- Graduate: Designing Programs for Student with Disabilities
+- Designing Instructional Programs with Students with Disabilities

 - Implementing and Evaluating Programs for Students with Disabilities